Fickincool/F2Fd/README.md

 - `conda create -n F2Fd python=3.9 pytorch torchvision torchaudio pytorch-cuda=11.6 -c pytorch -c nvidia`
 - `conda activate F2Fd`
 - `conda install --file requirements_F2FdDenoising.txt`
+- `pip install pytorch-msssim`

-Finally, install F2Fd package:
+Finally, install F2Fd package.
+From **this folder** run:

 - `pip install --editable ./F2Fd/.`

 ## 3. Example of usage

 Denoise sample data from the [SHREC 2021 Challenge](https://www.shrec.net/cryo-et/) using our [sample script](https://github.com/Fickincool/F2Fd/blob/main/3D_denoisingUnet/run_training_experiment.py).
-You need to define the following:
+Before running it, you need to define the following:

-1. Logging directories and input tomograms: just specify where the directories for your experiment arguments, your model logs and data directories will be stored.
+1. Logging directories and input tomograms: just specify where the directories for your experiment arguments, your model logs and data directories will be stored. **The default folder for logging is `$HOME/example_F2FDenoising/`**
 2. Training arguments for the dataloader and the network (see description below)

+After setting up your environment, directories and parameters, its time to train the network:
+- `conda activate F2Fd`
+- `python 3D_denoisingUnet/run_training_experiment.py`

+When training is finished, the sample script will also predict the denoised version of the input, with some additional information.
+By default, this files will be located on `$HOME/example_F2FDenoising/` and it includes the .mrc file prediction, a PNG file with the comparison of the central slices of the input and the denoised vesions as well as the trained model, under the `checkpoints/` folder.

-### Description of most important script arguments
+### 3.1.
+Description of most important script arguments

-ToDo
+- Epochs: Maximum number of epochs
+- p: pointwise mask probability (for the inversion mask)
+- Vmask_pct: volumetric mask probability
+- dropout_p: dropout probability
+- volumetric_scale_factor: number of pixels for each side of the volumetric mask.
+All the dimensions of the tomogram need to be divisible by this number
+- total_samples: total number of Fourier samples to create
+- total_samples_prediction: number of Fourier samples to use at prediction time (not used if `make_fourierSamples_beforeTraining=True`)
+- n_bernoulli_samples: number of samples used in a batch (the "Bernoulli" part is a misnomer, needs to be changed).
+- n_bernoulli_samples_prediction: number of samples used in a batch for prediction
+- subtomo_length: size of the patches

+### 3.2.
+Caveats

+- The current sample script takes ~20 hours to run, we need to reduce this time.
+TODO: run the script on a smaller tomogram or a subset of the one we are currently using.
+- Currently all Fourier samples are loaded into RAM, which might be a strong limitation on the number of Fourier samples we might have available for the pool
+- We understand that more Fourier samples yields better results, but we still need to make a more thorough analysis to have a better idea of this
+- Logging probably should be a little more verbose, e.g., maybe we need to implement checkpointing.

 ## 4. Fourier space sampling